Leggett & Platt Governance

 Although the Company may elect to waive conflicts that have already occurred, the Company encourages you to disclose possible conflicts before putting yourself in a situation that could jeopardize your employment.
 Questions about possible conflicts should be directed to the Company's General Counsel.

 Confidential information is any non-public or trade secret information that might be used by competitors, or harm the Company or its customers or suppliers, if disclosed.
-You must maintain the confidentiality of information entrusted to you by the Company or its customers or suppliers, except when disclosure of the confidential information is authorized or required by law.
+You must maintain the confidentiality of information entrusted to you by the Company or its customers or suppliers and such information must only be used for legitimate Company purposes, except when disclosure of the confidential information is authorized or required by law.

 5. Fair Dealing